noahKyhl/CreativeCodingFinal/README.md

 After reading the intro, press Submit to begin.

-The game will jokingly rename you to Shrek (don’t fight it... embrace it).
+The game will jokingly rename you to Shrek.

 Choose: